 Bring a large pot of salted water to a boil and cook the pasta shells until just al dente, 10 to 12 minutes.
 Drain and rinse under cold running water and pat the shells dry or place them in a salad spinner and spin them to remove excess water.

 Heat 1 tablespoon of the olive oil over medium-high heat in a large heavy skillet and then saute the sausage until golden brown.
 As it cooks, use a spatula to break in into smaller bite size chunks.
-Add half of the diced onions and all of the eggplant, seasoning it with 3/4 teaspoon salt and 1/4 teaspoon crushed red pepper, then cook for 4
+Add half of the diced onions and all of the eggplant, seasoning it with 3/4 teaspoon salt and 1/4 teaspoon crushed red pepper, then cook for 4 to 6 minutes.
+The vegetables should be lightly caramelized and very soft.

 Add 1 tablespoon garlic and cook for 1 minute.
 Remove from the heat and transfer the hot mixture to a large bowl to cool.